block-wallet/block-extension-dev-docs/provider/README.md

 };
 ```

-At all times, blank wallet will return only one account in the array, that would be the account the users decides to connect and is active.
+At all times, BlockWallet will return only one account in the array, that would be the account the users decides to connect and is active.

 ## Events